onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we fail at identifying and prioritising what's most important and relevant

+what we need is...
+TOTAL ORDER! *face slap* not that kind of total order!

 THIS IS total order
 Total Order as a Service
 A total order, also known as a linear order, is a way of ordering the elements of a set so that any two elements can be compared.